NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B(A) can only be done after landing
 - 8A is grabbable the entire move
 - JB landing animation adjusted and sped up
-- (JB-A) transition made one frame slower (forces it to work off the grounded transition so it's consistent)
+- (JB~A) transition made one frame slower (forces it to work off the grounded transition so it's consistent)
 - SB
     - More lift (TODO: DIR reset to 0, was this reverted?)
     - Can be done with 6 to change sides or 2 to empty teleport